 At Archbishop Temple Church of England High School, we consider a child’s Mental Health and Wellbeing of paramount importance and will offer support to any children or families who are affected by these issues.

-If you feel your child does need support in school, please contact Mrs Bridges or Mrs Player in the first instance, and we will be able to discuss with you any issues you feel are important to you and your family.
+If you feel your child does need support in school, please contact Mrs Bridges in the first instance, and we will be able to discuss with you any issues you feel are important to you and your family.

 Parents may find this link from Young Minds helpful, by answering 6 questions you can get advice about how to help your child if they are struggling with their mental health:

 Parenting Smart offers practical advice for parents and carers of children.
 All of our content is created by Place2Be's parenting experts.
 It's based on evidence and their experiences working with children, young people and their families.

 Pupils may find Kooth helpful.
 Kooth is a free, web based, confidential support service funded by the CCG in Lancashire.
 Kooth provides a safe and secure means of accessing mental health and wellbeing support designed specifically for young people aged 10 - 16.

 Children and Family Wellbeing Service What's On Guide April - July 2022